+Sustainable investments

-Our net-zero carbon goal signals our direction, but we Sustainable investments Within the last five years, we have moved forward an estimated \$350 million in clean energy projects that are expected to grow our owned renewable capacity by about 600% by year-end 2021.
-Ongoing projects are working as aggressively as we include: " An expansion of our Shared Solar program with a 5-megawatt (MW) can to achieve deep solar array at Morey Field in Middleton.
-The array is expected online in 2020. decarbonization as A combined 150 MW of solar capacity from two Wisconsin projects, the Badger Hollow Solar Farm and Two Creeks Solar. quickly as we can. " A 9-MW array at Dane County Regional Airport to serve county operations.
+Within the last five years, we have moved forward an estimated \$350 million in clean energy projects that are expected to grow our owned renewable capacity by about 600% by year-end 2021.
+Ongoing projects include:

+- " An expansion of our Shared Solar program with a 5-megawatt (MW) solar array at Morey Field in Middleton.
+The array is expected online in 2020. - " A combined 150 MW of solar capacity from two Wisconsin projects, the Badger Hollow Solar Farm and Two Creeks Solar. - " A 9-MW array at Dane County Regional Airport to serve county operations.